programminghistorian/jekyll/lessons/creating-new-items-in-zotero.md

 ---
-layout: default
 title: Creating New Items in Zotero
 author: Amanda Morton
+date: 04-01-2013
+reviewers: Fred Gibbs
 ---

-Using Python to Create a New Zotero Item
+Using Python to Create an New Zotero Item
 -----------------------------------------

-In the lesson on [Using the Zotero API](using-the-zotero-api), you learned a little bit about how Zotero and its API; now you can access some of its functions using Python scripts.
+In [Lesson 7.1][], you learned a little bit about Zotero; now you can access some of its functions using Python scripts.
 In this lesson, you will create a new item in a Zotero library and add some basic metadata such as title and date.

 ### Creating a new Zotero Item

-It will be helpful to remember that Zotero is fundamentally a bibliography manager, and that an *item* on Zotero contains only metadata;
+It will be helpful to remember that Zotero began as a citation management system, and that an *item* on Zotero contains only metadata;
 it’s a bit like a library calling card.
 To upload file contents into Zotero, you would create an *attachment* to that item.
 But for now you will start by creating a new Zotero Item and assigning some information